TSP Employment Information and FAQ

 1. What kind of compensation does TASIS offer?

-Starting two-session after-tax salaries of 2600 Swiss Francs for counselors and 4000 Swiss Francs for teachers.
+- Starting after-tax salaries of 1300 Swiss Francs for counselors and 2000 Swiss Francs for teachers.

 2. What is the deadline for applications?

 There is no formal deadline.
-I will continue the hiring process until all positions are filled.
-Hiring begins in mid-January and is usually complete by the end of February.
-The sooner your application arrives, the better.
+Hiring will continue until all positions are filled.
+It is possible that there will still be open positions as late as June.
+However, the sooner your application arrives, the better.

 3. What are the program dates?